 No shirt will last forever.
 So enjoy them while they are good.

-Related posts : Basic garment and fabric care
+Related posts : Fabric care instructions

-Frequently asked questions on Shirt care.
+Frequently asked questions on Shirt care

 Some people recommend unbuttoning the buttons but some recommend buttoning them all up.
 I would button up to avoid the buttons getting tangled in other clothing.
 Definitely remove all extra things (coins, pens, old handkerchief) from the pockets.
 Brush away any dried up dirt.
 Treat stains.
 Turn the shirt inside out.
 Sort together with similar colors.